jeremyreeder/gridscout/docs/index.md

 # Are my searches secure?
 Searches go through Google.
 They are encrypted so that only you and Google can read them.
-They're associated with whatever Google account you choose to use when you create a key for Google's API.
+They're associated with whatever Google account you choose to use when you create a Google Places API key.
 If you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
 Then use it only in public places like libraries and coffee shops, and only while wearing a mask; or use an anonymous VPN service such as [ProtonVPN][protonvpn] or [Tor][tor], which will conceal your location with